rafapolo/celohuobihack/veraefiko/README.md

 #### Team

-Rafael Polo is a Brazilian-Portuguese Computer Scientist from Rio de Janeiro with a Master in Information Systems and a Greek heart, experimenting with artificial and natural languages for the last 20 years.
-Worked as a Fullstack Web2 Developer in Berlin and co-created a Computer Lab in Athens, where volunteered as a teacher to refugees and on-the-edge communities for 4 years.
-In 2021 moved to Lisbon, when was graced by a Celo Community Fund to research and develop a hybrid-exchange providing Celo Real.
+Rafael Polo is a 37' Brazilian-Portuguese Computer Scientist from Rio de Janeiro with a Master in Information Systems and a Greek heart, experimenting with artificial and natural languages for the last 20 years.
+Worked as a Fullstack Web2 Developer in Berlin and co-created a Computer Lab in Athens, where volunteered as a teacher to on-the-edge communities for 4 years.
+In 2021 moved to Lisbon, when was graced by a Celo Community Fund to develop the experimental Celo Real provider used on this project.

-While I took a solo flight on this Celo/Huobi Hackaton, I might thank lots of friends for the inspiring conversations; my sister Marina, a Phd Researcher on Culture and Ideology (despite my failed insistence on the web3 utopias); Jonathan, the young layer helping me to navigate on nebulous compliancies and to setup a Ltda Company in Brazil (despite I never said sorry for paying him with tokens that lost 340% in value); Miguel, for inspire me on UX and think software as a product (despite I still doubt on OpenAI creating good tools); Pedro Victor, the artist who gave me 5 bitcoins in 2011, which I fully sold for a flight to Berlin; and my lovely Venezuelan partner Andreina, for her almost-infinite patience and for keeping me aware of the world's struggles beyond my techno-bubbles.
+While I took a solo flight writing VERAΞFICO, "we" came from the conversations with many amazing people echoing here; We would love to be funded to keep working on this project, while bridging crypto to the masses.

 #### Links